 How to get to Tianjin?

-From 2019, the largest airport in the world, Beijing-Daxing, operates to relieve traffic of other Beijing airports.
+Since 2019, the largest airport in the world, Beijing-Daxing, operates to relieve the traffic from other Beijing airports.
 To get to Tianjin, you need to take the bus, taxi, or train.
 The journey will take from an hour and a half to two and a half, depending on the chosen means of transport.
-A journey by taxi costs 360 RMB, by train and subway – 112 RMB, by bus – 75 RMB.
+A journey by taxi costs 360 RMB, by train and subway 112 RMB, and by bus 75 RMB.

 The journey by bus from the center of Beijing to Tianjin takes about two hours and costs 25 RMB.